zoolanders/documentation/src/pages/essentials-for-yoothemepro/sources/providers/vimeo.md

 ### My Showcase Videos Query

-Fetches videos uploaded by the authenticated account to a specific showcase, resolves to a list of [Video Type](#video-type).
+For each [Vimeo Source](#vimeo-source) a **My Showcase Query** will be created on the fly and made available as Dynamic Content option under the Vimeo Group.
+It fetches videos from an authenticated account specific showcase and resolves to a list of [Video Type](#video-type).

 {% image %}
 ![My Vimeo Showcase Videos Query](/assets/ytp/sources/vimeo-query-myshowcase-videos.webp)